dedis/cothority/omniledger/README.md

 	bytes BaseID = 3;
 	// Rules map an action to an expression.
 	Rules Rules = 4;
+	// Path represents the path to get up to information to be able to
+	// verify this signature.
+These justify the right of the signer to push
+	// a new Darc.
+These are ordered from the oldest to the newest, i.e.
+	// Path[0] should be the base Darc.
+This field is optional unless
+	// offline verification is needed.
+	repeated Darc Path
+	// PathDigest is the digest that represent the path above. bytes PathDigest = 5
-	// Signature is calculated over the protobuf representation of [Rules, Version, Description]
+	// Signature is calculated on the Request-representation of the darc.
-	// and needs to be created by an Owner from the previous valid Darc. bytes Signature = 5;
+	// It needs to be created by identities that have the "_evolve" action
+	// from the previous valid Darc.
+	repeated bytes Signature = 6;
 }

 message Rule {
 	map<string, bytes> Rules = 1;
 }
 ```